thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-#### Today's date is Friday, 10 June 2022
+#### Today's date is Saturday, 11 June 2022

-- The average temperature today is 18.43˚C;
+- The average temperature today is 17.37˚C;
-- With highs of 19.36˚C and lows of 11.49˚C.
+- With highs of 18.1˚C and lows of 10.22˚C.
-- You can expect scattered clouds for the day.
+- You can expect light rain for the day.

 <!-- weather_marker ends -->
 ##### Today's tasks